Search the Health Library

-The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins is pleased to announce applications for the MacMillan Laboratory Research Fellowship program.
-Recognizing the importance of the declining number of laboratory-based physician scientists trained in clinical hematology/oncology, the MacMillan Laboratory Research Fellowship will nurture young physician scientists during their early, creative years to yield the next generation of leaders in translational hematology/oncology research.
+Recognizing the importance of the declining number of laboratory-based physician scientists trained in clinical hematology/oncology, the MacMillan Pathway to Independence was developed in 2013 with the generosity of the MacMillan Foundation to nurture young physician scientists during their early, creative years to yield the next generation of leaders in translational hematology/oncology research.

 Due to the need for additional training for laboratory-based physician scientists to obtain research publications and extramural grant support, the Sidney Kimmel Comprehensive Cancer Center seeks to support outstanding individuals beyond the traditional three-year Hematology/Oncology and Pediatric Hematology/Oncology training program(s).
 This program is specifically designed for clinically-trained physician-scientists within our Fellowship Programs who have an interest in initiating their own independent laboratory based careers.